Dixie Chicken (bar)

 The Dixie Chicken was expanded in 1981, and in the mid-2000s an additional porch was added.
 The decor has changed only minimally.
 Ganter died in 2004, just days after the Dixie Chicken had its 30th anniversary.
 His daughters, Katy Jackson and Jennifer Ganter, now run the bar.
 In 2014, the Dixie Chicken celebrated its 40th anniversary, making it the oldest bar in the Northgate, Texas entertainment district in College Station.

 In April 2006, the Dixie Chicken was named "College Bar of the Month" in Playboy.
 Complex.com named it the Number 1 Best College Campus Bars in 2013.
 Notable customers have included United States Senator John McCain and the former president of Panama, Martín Torrijos.
 In his comments to the Texas A&M graduating class of Fall 2008, President George W. Bush stated that, "Back in my day, I think I would have enjoyed dunk [sic] my ring."
 The president also joked about the absence of his Secretary of Defense (and former president of A&M) Robert Gates from the ceremony by stating, "It's not like he's over at the Dixie Chicken.”

 Bottle Cap Alley separates the Chicken from the Dry Bean Saloon.
 In the early days of the bar, the workers would have so many bottle caps from all the bottled beer that was served throughout the day that they started putting them up and down the alley.
 Today it's a landmark that encourages visitors to bring and dump their own bottle caps to be a part of the tradition.
 In recent years, with more people buying beer by the pitcher, different beer companies have contributed their caps to make sure the alley stays beautiful year around.

 On the night of May 27, 2020, heavy rain and hail caused the roof of the Chicken to cave in.
-Additional details are forthcoming.
+The damage to the roof has since been repaired and the Chicken has resumed normal operations.

+The Dixie Chicken celebrated its 50th Anniversary on June 14, 2024.
+A live concert was held, featuring prominent musicians who attended Texas A&M, and hundreds of people gathered at the Chicken and in the adjacent Northgate plaza to celebrate the occasion.